Inspiration

 Distance: 19.4km

-The last day of your journey on the Rota Vicentina is a farewell to Alentejo, as you cross the river into Odeceixe and on into the Algarve.
-The final stretch of the Fishermen’s Way rewards you with a spectacular view of Odeceixe and its windmills.
+Your final day on the Rota Vicentina walking trail brings a farewell to Alentejo, as you cross the river into Odeceixe and on into the Algarve.
+The final stretch of the Fishermen’s Way rewards you with a spectacular view over Odeceixe’s windmills and coastline.

 There’s again a good place to get a local seafood lunch in Azenha do Mar, little more than halfway along the route for the day.
 This village is another excellent place to spot storks in the rocky bay below before you drop into Odeceixe and finish the trail.